valgur/xtr/docs-src/guide.rst

     | Sink |---[queue]---+
     +------+

-An application is expected to use multiple sinks, for example a sink per thread, or sink per component.
-To support this sinks have a name associated with them which is included in the output log message.
+An application is expected to use multiple sources, for example a source per thread, or source per component.
+To support this sources have a name associated with them which is included in the output log message.
 Sink names do not need to be unique.

-Creating and Writing to Sinks
+Creating and Writing to Sources
 -----------------------------

-Sinks are created either by calling :cpp:func:`xtr::logger::get_sink`, via normal construction followed by a call to :cpp:func:`xtr::logger::register_sink`, or by copying another sink.
-Copied sinks are registered to the same logger and have the same name as the source sink.
-Sinks may be renamed by calling :cpp:func:`xtr::sink::set_name`.
+Sources are created either by calling :cpp:func:`xtr::logger::get_source`, via normal construction followed by a call to :cpp:func:`xtr::logger::register_source`, or by copying another source.
+Copied sources are registered to the same logger and have the same name as the source source.
+Sources may be renamed by calling :cpp:func:`xtr::source::set_name`.
-Once a sink has been created or registered, it may be written to using one of several log macros which are described in the :ref:`log macros <log-macros>` section.
+Once a source has been created or registered, it may be written to using one of several log macros which are described in the :ref:`log macros <log-macros>` section.

 Examples
 ~~~~~~~~

-Sink creation via :cpp:func:`xtr::logger::get_sink`:
+Sink creation via :cpp:func:`xtr::logger::get_source`:

 .. code-block:: c++